HVDEER/HVDEER/README.md

 I work where biology meets code — turning raw data into insight, and questions into models.<br/>
 <br/>
 I’ve studied genomes, built pipelines, and mapped signals.<br/>
-My work moves between molecular biology, bioinformatics, and data science.<br/>
+My work moves between bioinformatics and data science.<br/>
 <br/>
 🧠 Focused on computational biology, cancer research, and algorithmic problem-solving<br/>
 💻 Skilled in Python, R, and SQL — equally fluent in research papers and Git commits<br/>
 🐍 Comfortable in labs, but more drawn to code and data<br/>
-⚙️ Currently working on the intersection of machine learning and life itself<br/>
+⚙️ Currently specializing in data science with a focus on machine learning<br/>

 <br/>
 The work is technical.
 The thinking is personal.
 The outcomes — calculated.<br/>